code-quality-metrics/node-best-practices/README.md

 - All requires at the top of the files.
 - Dont reinvent the wheel, use npm
 - Decouple api from frontend.
-- Dont rely on big npm packages for small tasks (I'm looking at you lodash)

 https://medium.com/swlh/common-mistakes-that-node-js-developers-make-9df7106d09f1